 If you’re looking for more detailed information, I’ve got my own Jamaican Jerk Dry Rub and Jerk Marinade recipes ready for you to dive into.
 The marinade features classic Jamaican flavors, including pimento seeds and the fiery kick of Scotch bonnet peppers.
 Simply toss everything into a high-powered blender and blend on high until smooth and well combined.
 As for the dry rub, it’s all about gathering your ingredients and mixing them together—voilà, you’re all set!

-Here, I’ve curated a list of cooking + baking essentials that I use to achieve my favorite baked goods or cooked meals, especially with this Jerk Whole Roast Chicken.
+Here, I’ve curated a list of cooking + baking essentials that I use to achieve my favorite baked goods or cooked meals, especially with this Jamaican Spatchcock Jerk Whole Roast Chicken.
 Everything from my fave baking sheet, skillet, mixing bowls, cooking thongs, cooking utensils, and more.
 SEE THEM HERE!

 Making traditional jerk doesn't have to be left to only chicken.
 In Jamaica, it's also used for other types of meat and the possibility of switching things up with another meat or alternative is also a good idea: